Home » Blog » Saltillo Tile » 5 Things You Should (Not) do with Saltillo Tile Floors

 Point #2 – Do not soak saltillo tile.

-Once upon a time, installers would soak saltillo tile in water before setting it with thinset.
-This was done to serve the purpose of what the penetrating sealer accomplishes for the tiles now.
+Once upon a time, installers would make a common mistake: soaking saltillo tile in water before setting it with thinset.
+This was done to serve what the penetrating sealer accomplishes for the tiles now.

 If Saltillo tiles are soaked in water, you can expect to deal with efflorescence issues throughout the lifespan of your floor.
 This is a crucial point.
 Don’t trap excess water in the clay during the installation process.
-(To reiterate point #1 above, don’t buy unsealed Saltillo tile so you can avoid this entire topic!).
+(To reiterate point #1 above, don’t buy unsealed Saltillo tile to avoid this entire topic!).
 Buy it presealed and install it as-is.

 handmade tile